-Other then the US Open of Surfing, the X Games is the next best extreme sports event to hit Southern California every year.
-Unlike the US Open the X games does cost for every event you want to see so it can be a pricey weekend, but it is a whole lot of fun.
-Over the course of the weekend you can watch everything from Rally cars and skateboarding to motor cross and BMX.
-Having only a couple hours between Pinks Hot Dogs and a Rage against the machine concert me and my friend Jerrod decided to go check out the mayhem and see what it was all about.
+Other then the US Open of Surfing, the X Games is the next best extreme sports event to hit Southern California every year (not in LA anymore).
+Unlike the US Open, the X Games does cost for every event you want to see though, so it can be a pricey weekend.
+Throughout the weekend, you can watch everything from rally cars and skateboarding to motor cross and BMX.
+Having only a couple of hours between Pinks Hot Dogs and a Rage Against the Machine concert, my friend Jerrod and I decided to go check out the mayhem and see what it was all about.

 Our first stop on our trip to the X games was to check out the rally cars.
-I was blown away by how small of a course they have set up for these cars in downtown LA, and at some points there are 4 cars running at the same time, which makes for some vehicular carnage if you hit the turns to fast.
+I was blown away by how small of a course they have set up for these cars in Downtown LA, and at some points, four cars are running at the same time, which makes for some vehicular carnage if you hit the turns to fast.

-After that we made our way to X fest, which is included with every ticket.
-X fest is primarily a large fair of extreme sports sponsors and booths.
-Shark week gave out hats, there was cars to look at, athletes signing autographs and lots of free samples to partake in.
+After that, we made our way to X fest, which is included with every ticket.
+X fest is a large fair of extreme sports sponsors and booths.
+Shark Week gave out hats, there were cars to look at, athletes signing autographs, and lots of free samples.
 You could easily spend half a day walking around.

-What was also really cool about X fest was that they had a lot of demos of amatuer skaters and BMX riders showing off tricks to the crowd on the make shift street courses.
-The skateboarder we saw was actually really good and it was a blast to watch him tear up the course.
+What was also really cool about X fest was that they had a lot of demos of amateur skaters and BMX riders showing off tricks to the crowd on the makeshift street courses.
+The skateboarder we saw was good, and it was a blast to watch him tear up the course.

-During the final heat both Sean White and PLG were destroying the ramp.
+During the final heat, both Sean White and PLG were destroying the ramp.
 It was clear that there was a separation between them and the other riders as they both took it bigger and did crazier tricks then the others.
-You can see the pictures and video below showcasing some of the action from this heat.
-Apologies for the shaky video I was literally in the back of Staples filming it with my zoom lens.
+You can see the pictures below showcasing some of the action from this heat.